The Story of Aerosmith’s First No. 1 Album, ‘Get a Grip’

 Produced by Bruce Fairbairn (who also helmed the boards for the previous two Aerosmith albums), the 14-song record burst at the seams with loose-limbed boogie, snarling guitar riffs and plenty of arena-sized drums.

-However, ‘Gotta Love It’ and the title track seethe with the kind of smoky blues riffs that only Aerosmith gets away with, while ‘Eat The Rich’ is a furious tribal stomp.
-In addition, the mixing job by radio-friendly go-to guy Brendan O’Brien kept the band’s music sounding modern, despite its old soul.
+Still, “Gotta Love It” and the title track seethe with the kind of smoky blues riffs Aerosmith made their name with, and “Eat the Rich” is a furious tribal stomp.
+Plus, radio-friendly go-to guy Brendan O’Brien mixed the record, keeping the band’s music modern-sounding while retaining its old soul.

-The album went on to sell over 7 million copies in the U.S. and 20 million copies worldwide; the latter figure ensured ‘Get A Grip’ is Aerosmith’s most successful studio album in terms of worldwide sales.
+The album went on to sell more than seven million copies in the U.S. and 20 million copies worldwide, ensuring the album’s place as Aerosmith’s most successful studio album in terms of global sales.